lauradobiework/micronaut-demo/README.md

 ## About

-Application created following Micronaut [Access a Database with JPA and Hibernate tutorial] (https://guides.micronaut.io/latest/micronaut-jpa-hibernate-gradle-java.html)
+Application created following Micronaut [Access a Database with JPA and Hibernate](https://guides.micronaut.io/latest/micronaut-jpa-hibernate-gradle-java.html) tutorial.